heroding77/heroding77.github.io/_pages/includes/pub.md

 (\* means equal contributions)

 - Check code at [**Our Project**](https://github.com/hkust-nlp/GUIMid). 📽️
-- Provide valuable insights into cross-domain knowledge transfer for GUI agents. 🤖
+- Provide insights into cross-domain knowledge transfer for GUI agents. 🤖
 - Offer a practical approach to addressing data scarcity challenges in this emerging field. 💫

 </div>